About the Journal

 - Accredit photographer/artist, name of performance and of dancers/actors.

-- Mark where the photos/illustrations should be included in the text, but also attach them as separate digital attachments (JPG, TIFF).
+- Mark where the photos/illustrations should be included in the text, and attach them as separate digital attachments (JPG, TIFF, PNG), all with minimum 300 dpi resolution.

 - Links to video material in the article text are welcome.